svalio/atlassian-connect-express-encryption/README.md

 It's important to understand that [Express](http://expressjs.com/) by itself is a web app framework for Node. `atlassian-connect-express` just provides a library of middleware and convenience helpers that make it easier to build Atlassian add-ons.
 Specifically, `atlassian-connect-express` adds:

 * An optimized dev loop by handling registration and deregistration on the target Atlassian application for you at startup and shutdown
-* A filesystem watcher that detects changes to `atlassian-plugin.xml`.
+* A filesystem watcher that detects changes to `atlassian-connect.json`.
 When changes are detected, the add-on is re-registered with the host(s)
 * Automatic OAuth authentication of inbound requests as well as OAuth signing for outbound requests back to the host
 * Automatic persistence of host details (i.e., client key, host public key, host base url, etc.)
 * Localtunnel'd server for testing with OnDemand instances